TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 r131 - 2015-02-22 - public release
-Fix: Hang of FOB all load, thanks SoullessMadness for the report.
+Fixed: Hang of FOB all load, thanks SoullessMadness for the report.
 FOB defense hang on load unconfirmed since it's hard to test.
 Vehicle Patrols: Improved soldier assignment, Soldier assigned from reserve pool to fill rnd min(2,vehicleSeats),vehicleSeats (seats defined in base vehicle info), soldier already assigned above seat count get put into pool.
 Gives more variation, allows jeeps to have up to 4 people, fixes sillyness with tanks stopping, dropping off a dude, then attacking.
 NOTE: all other vehicles than crash on setrelativevehicle if soldiers assigned > 2.
 APCs carrying are handled differently.